ha3ks/PowerBoarding/Research.md

 Where does all learning begin?

-Google (or Bing if your fancy/have an MS MVP).
+Google (or Bing if you're fancy/have an MS MVP).

 # Research